 If you don’t have either of those things, hire a bankruptcy attorney before starting the process.
 Otherwise, you may end up in a worse situation than you started in.

-Technically, filing for bankruptcy with no money is possible, even if you don’t have the funds to pay for your filing fees right away.
-This does not mean it’s advisable.
+Filing bankruptcy with no money is technically possible, even if you don’t have the funds to pay for your filing fees right away.
+However, this does not mean it’s advisable.

 In many cases, the court will work with you, but you’ll have to pay eventually.
 There will be costs that are out of your hands, like filing fees and credit counseling.
 The costs of bankruptcy still remain, even if you choose to represent yourself.